An Algorithmic Framework for Fairness Elicitation: Generalization

-We used Lemma \ref{lem:sample_concentration} for the second to last inequality, and the last inequality follows from the theorem's condition (i.e. $n \ge \frac{2\ln(2)}{\epsilon^2}$) and how we defined $D^*_S$.
+We used Lemma \ref{lem:sample_concentration} for the second to last inequality, and the last inequality follows from the theorem's condition and the definition of $D^*_S$.

 Now, imagine sampling $\bar{S} = 2n$ points from $\cP$, and uniformly choosing $n$ points without replacement to be $S$ and the remaining $n$ points to be $S'$.
-This process is equivalent to sampling $n$ points from $\cP$ to form $S$ and another independent set of $n$ points from $\cP$ to form $S'$. \swcomment{we want ``without replacement''?}\cj{Fixed.}
+This process is equivalent to sampling $n$ points from $\cP$ to form $S$ and another independent set of $n$ points from $\cP$ to form $S'$.